 Hide sighed as he paused in his stacking of books.
 Sad as it was, he was already used to the brunet purposely viewing his relationship with Kaneki in that way.
 While it was funny in the beginning since he could just imagine Kaneki fervently denying it with a mortified face, it lost its appeal already since he couldn't ignore the fact that his best friend had left him behind.

 "You might as well say that."
 He murmured quietly, a bit apprehensive, since this all started when Kaneki went on that date.
 "He shouldn't have gone on that date with that Rize chick."
 He bit the inside of his cheek at the reminder of that purple haired girl.
-If he could just piece together her secret or what actually went on in the hospital, maybe he could deduce just what the hell was going on with his best friend.
+He should've suspected from the beginning.
+If she was what he thought she was, maybe he could deduce just what the hell was going on with his best friend.

 "Run that by me again."
-Nishio's suddenly interested voice pierced Hide's gloomy bubble.
+Nishio's suddenly interested voice pierced Hide's bubble.

 "What?"
 Hide squinted at his senior suspiciously.